RESEARCH ON IMMIGRANT AND REFUGEE COMMUNITIES

 National Coalition for Asian Pacific American Community Development (CAPACD),

-active in 17 states, this report seeks to illuminate the plight of the nearly two million Asian Americans
+active in 17 states, this report seeks to illuminate the plight of the nearly two million Asian Americans and Pacific Islanders

-author concludes "that the recent media noise about the disappearance of inner-city concentrations of AAPIs (e.g. Chinatowns) has been exaggerated."
+the recent media noise about the disappearance of inner-city concentrations of AAPIs (e.g. Chinatowns) has been exaggerated."